basnijholt/nijho.lt/content/post/homelab-explained/index.md

   - level:beginner
 ---

+I open `https://mealie.lab.nijho.lt` on my phone to look up a recipe, and it works the same at home, on a train, or on hotel Wi-Fi in another country, with a valid padlock in the address bar.
+If a stranger on the internet tries the same address, they get nothing.
+How that works is the thing friends actually ask me about, and it is what my [2024 homelab post]({{< ref "/post/homelab" >}}) never explained.

-When I wrote [about my homelab]({{< ref "/post/homelab" >}}) in 2024, it was a story about hardware: a NUC, an HP EliteDesk, a TrueNAS box, and a lot of trial and error.
+That post was a story about hardware: a NUC, an HP EliteDesk, a TrueNAS box, and a lot of trial and error.
-Almost everything in that post has since been replaced.
+Almost everything in it has since been replaced.
 Proxmox and TrueNAS are gone, and [every machine runs NixOS]({{< ref "/post/proxmox-to-nixos" >}}), [including the NAS]({{< ref "/post/truenas-to-nixos" >}}).

 The part I think is the coolest is the balance I found: everything is declarative, but with as little machinery as possible.
+**Declarative** means I describe the end result in text files, and a tool makes reality match it.
 One extreme is what I had before, clicking through web UIs and running one-off install scripts.
 The other is Kubernetes, which many self-hosted projects don't support and which is a lot to babysit at home, or running every app as a NixOS module, which often lags behind upstream.[^nix-lag]
 I landed in between: NixOS declares the machines, each project's own Compose file declares its app, and [compose-farm](https://github.com/basnijholt/compose-farm), a thin tool I wrote, decides which machine runs what, which is all the multi-host orchestration I need.